ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-resource.md

 # Resource details
 {: #vrw-orderinginstance-resource-details}

-Enter the instance name or accept the default value and specify the resource group for the VMware® Regulated Workloads instance.
+Enter the instance name or accept the default value and specify the resource group for the {{site.data.keyword.rw}} instance.

 ## Instance name
 {: #vrw-orderinginstance-resource-inst-name}